We're Hiring!

 Making a Great Place for Developers to Work

-December 19th, 2007 by Dusty
+December 20th, 2007 by dusty

-Kevin and I are frequently asked why we started our own company, and it’s often assumed that we did it to become rich and famous, to have total freedom, to be the boss, or to (insert some other selfish reason).
+Kevin and I are frequently asked why we started our own video production Baltimore MD company, and it’s often assumed that we did it to become rich and famous, to have total freedom, to be the boss, or to (insert some other selfish reason).
 While these benefits were, no doubt, motivational factors, one of our greater reasons involves developer treatment.
 That is to say, we started BrightMix because we were tired of working for companies that did not treat developers like total rockstars.
 Period.

 You see, we’re deeply committed to many of the ideas that Joel Spolsky has set forth.
 I guess you could say we drank the Koolaid – and liked it.